-Everything from ending the season now to voiding it entirely has been suggested, as well as doing whatever is possible to make sure the 2019/20 season is completed in its entirety.
+Everything from ending the season early to voiding it entirely had been suggested, but the 2019/20 season, in the Premier League and Championship at least, will be completed in its entirety.

-But with social distancing measures and restrictions on mass gatherings being strictly enforced, there’s every chance that if the remaining games are played-out, they could well take place behind closed doors with no spectators there to witness the action.
+But with social distancing measures and restrictions on mass gatherings being strictly enforced, the remaining games will be played behind closed doors with no spectators there to witness the action.

-If this were to happen then there is every chance that issues such as relegation, promotion and, of course, the destination of the Premier League trophy, could all be decided with nobody able to say: “I was there.”
+This means that issues such as relegation, promotion and, of course, the destination of the Premier League trophy, will all be decided with nobody able to say: “I was there.”

 So with this in mind, we asked some of our Fan Partners to tell us about the big games that they missed in the years they’ve been following their team and why they weren’t able to witness that little bit of history.